U.S. farmers to boost soy plantings, trim corn plantings

 The U.S. Agriculture Department forecast that soybean acreage will rise to 88.0 million from 87.2 million last year.
 Corn plantings were seen at 92.0 million acres compared to 93.4 million in 2021.

+Soybean plantings should expand as U.S. farmers respond to a drought that has curbed South American production and lifted soy prices, the USDA said.
+High prices for crop inputs may favor production of the oilseed over corn, which requires more fertilizer.

+"Soybean plantings are expected to benefit as farmers focus on managing high production costs," the USDA said in a report released at an annual outlook forum.

-Analysts had expected USDA to predict soy acreage at 89.2 million and corn acreage at 91.8 million, according to the average of estimates given in a Reuters poll.
+Analysts had expected USDA to predict soy acreage at 89.2 million and corn acreage at 91.8 million, according to a Reuters poll.

+Combined acreage for corn and soybeans is expected to reach 180.0 million acres, down slightly from last year when favorable planting conditions led to record acreage for the two top U.S. crops of 180.6 million, the USDA said.

+The South American drought is expected to boost export demand for U.S. soy in the first half of the 2022/23 marketing year that begins Sept.
+1 but a rebound in South American production in early 2023 "will likely limit additional U.S. gains," the USDA said.

 ((mark.weinraub@thomsonreuters.com; +1 313 484 5282; Reuters Messaging: mark.weinraub.thomsonreuters.com@reuters.net))